top of page

 The sun glows through her hands as she seems to catch it.
 The abstract shape of her reflection in the wet sand brings a balance and harmony to the painting.

-hands in lap framed_edited.jpg
+pencil drawing of woman's hands in her lap

 Resting